karloescota/exp/README.md

 # Exp

 A barebones Exp-enses tracker.
-This web app that allows you to record your expenses and income and helps you budget your finances.
+This web app allows you to record your expenses and income and helps you budget your finances.

-We were using a free expenses tracker app on mobile and I decided to build this as a challenge.
+We were personally using a free expenses tracker app on mobile and I decided to build this as a challenge.
 This is still a work in a progress but already useable.
-Just sprinkle more elixir into it ;)
+Just sprinkle more elixir into it. ;)

 Built using Elixir and Phoenix and running LiveView!